 All of us are passionate about the health of our rivers, beaches, ponds, estuaries and other wild places.
 We are working to understand the problems facing our water environments and to develop solutions to those problems.
 We collaborate with Government, water companies, regulators, scientists and other civil society groups to provide sound, evidence-based policy advice.

 Our previous work has included the publication of two ‘Blueprints for Water’, in 2006 and 2010, which have described the steps needed to achieve a sustainable water environment.
 Additionally, in 2015 we published Water Matters, outlining our five goals for water: Use water wisely; Stop pollution in our waters; Manage floods for people and wildlife; Create, protect and restore places for wildlife; and Join up water management.
-But, more action is needed, which is why we continue to work with those mentioned above to secure healthier water environments.
+Most recently, we have been campaigning for a better, more resilient water industry.

 Your place in Blueprint for Water

-The current Chair of the Blueprint is Hannah Freeman, from the Wildfowl & Wetlands Trust and our Vice Chair is Hannah Blackburn, from WWF-UK.
+The current Chair of the Blueprint is Hannah Freeman, from the Wildfowl & Wetlands Trust and our Vice Chair is Nathan Richardson, from RSPB.